docker/docs/opensource/FAQ.md

     $ git config --local user.email "emailname@mycompany.com"
     ```

-## How do I track changes from the docker repo upstream
+## How do I track changes from the docker repo upstream?

 Set your local repo to track changes upstream, on the `docker` repository.